 Unlike a guitar, the average listener isn’t really going to be able to tell a good ukulele sound vs. a mediocre one because the instrument simply doesn’t get as much exposure as a guitar.
-I mean, off the top of your head how many popular songs can you think of that used the ukulele?
+Off the top of your head how many popular songs can you think of that used the ukulele?
 Now think of how many popular songs have used the acoustic guitar.
 The number of the latter definitely dwarfs the former.

 So while that may frustrate a few of you who are really into the ukulele, it actually makes things quite a bit easier on the rest of us.
 Because the average listener rarely hears a good ukulele sound, odds are they won’t be able to easily pick out a cheaper one.

-Considering that, if all your looking to do is add some ukulele sound to your songs you really don’t have to spend a lot.
+Considering that, if all you’re looking to do is add some ukulele sound to your songs you really don’t have to spend a lot.
 For that purpose, you can easily get a useable instrument for under $200.

 However, for those of you who want to pursue the ukulele seriously (and more power to you for doing so!) you’re going to want to shell out a bit more.

-Personally, I’ve found that you don’t start getting a great ukulele sound until you hit the $400-ish mark, which is admittedly still pretty cheap when you consider how much time you’ll be spending with the instrument.
+Personally, we’ve found that you don’t start getting a great ukulele sound until you hit the $400-ish mark, which is admittedly still pretty cheap when you consider how much time you’ll be spending with the instrument.

 How Did We Choose The Winners?

 The ukulele is an instrument that means different things to different people.
 For some of you, it’s just a novelty instrument that you use to add some variety to your songs.
 And there’s nothing wrong with using it like that.
-And for some of you, the ukulele is the instrument that you’ve chosen to seriously pursue.
+And for others, the ukulele is the instrument that you’ve chosen to seriously pursue.
 Again, that’s perfectly fine.
 However, because of this we’ve chosen to highlight the pros and cons of a variety of instruments.

-Also, I believe that it’s important to clarify what the word “best” means in this context.
+Also, we believe that it’s important to clarify what the word “best” means in this context.
 For the musicians out there who simply want to experiment with the ukulele, buying a $700 custom made instrument is ridiculous.
 And for those of you who view the ukulele as their main instrument, buying a sub $200 isn’t a great option either.

 Just try to remember that the “best” option is always going to vary from person to person.
 And what works for you may or may not work for your neighbor.